jacobmstein/CarbonBot/README.md

 Creates an image of the message's contents using the user's stored settings, if any.

+First, Carbon Bot tries to find a code block (delimited by three back ticks, \`\`\`) in the message's contents, as well as the code block's language (specified after the opening back ticks, e.g. \`\`\`java) for syntax hilighting, in which case an image is created with the code block's content.
+If a code block could not be found, then the message's contents are stripped of any surrounding back ticks and used.

 #### Arguments

 | Argument Name | Description               | Required |